-What does ‘engagement’ of my baby’s head mean?
+What does engagement of my baby’s head mean?

 When does engagement happen?

 Your baby’s head does not need to be engaged for you to go into labour.
-For the majority of women this is the case – the baby’s head is not engaged in the pelvis at the onset of labour.
+For the majority of women this is the case – the baby’s head is not engaged in the pelvis.